 Sensei Janet Jiryu Abels

 Sensei Janet Jiryu Abels, founder of Still Mind Zendo, has been a teacher in the lineage of Taizan Maezumi Roshi and the White Plum Asanga since 2000, when she became a dharma successor of her teacher, Roshi Robert Jinsen Kennedy.
-Previously, she was in private practice as a spiritual director for more than 12 years and, before that, worked as a community organizer and peace activist.
+Previously, she was a spiritual director for more than 12 years and worked as a community organizer and peace activist.
 She is also a certified Bio-Spiritual Focusing teacher.
 Sensei is the author of Making Zen Your Own: Giving Life to Twelve Key Golden Age Ancestors, published by Wisdom Publications.
 Her dharma name, Jiryu, means Compassionate Dragon.

 Sensei Gregory Hosho Abels